-This section contains discussions of the basic keywords within the context of the tutorial.
+This basic tutorial and the advanced tutorial in Section 3.0 discusses only those keywords needed for these simple examples.
+These are but a subset of keywords available.
 Section 4.0 contains a comprehensive discussion of all the keywords for each of the pathways.
-A summary of all of the keywords for each pathway is presented in Appendix A and is a complete reference guide for the function, syntax, and order (if applicable) of each keyword.
+A summary of all of the keywords for each pathway is presented in Appendix A which is a complete reference guide for the function, syntax, and order (if applicable) of each keyword.

-A text editor should be used to create the runstream files as plain text ASCII files.
+A text editor should be used to create the control files as plain text ASCII files.
 Word processors (e.g., Microsoft Word) can be used, but the file must be saved as a "Plain Text" file, i.e., without special format control characters that are included when the file is saved in its native format.
 Saving the file in a word processor's native format will introduce characters that cannot be interpreted by AERMET and prevent AERMET from processing any data.